khalilof/Sud/bestpractice.md

 ### 18 geoLocation [r]
 [DataCite documentation [external link]](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/geolocation/)

-* This field is recommended.
+* This field is recommended where applicable.
 * Describes the resource (e.g. where an image has been taken or where a sensor is located), *not* the related project or institute, if the former is not applicable, do **not** use it for the latter.
 * _geoLocationPlace_ must be identical to corresponding GeoNames field in the [_subjects_](#6-subject-m), consult the [geotagging](#geotagging) subsection.
 * Canonical source for coordinates is the [GeoNames Service [external link]](http://www.geonames.org/export/web-services.html).